 Friends of Woburn Veterans is a group of volunteers established in October 2011 to support various veteran's projects throughout the City of Woburn.
 They are a registered 501 (c) 3 non-profit and their mission is to maintain the perpetual care and preservation of Woburn's Veterans’ memorials and to support veteran’s related projects throughout the City of Woburn.
 Our accomplishments to date…

-The Friends of Woburn Veterans committee members include Larry Guiseppe, George Poole, Jennifer Murray, Mike McGann, Jerry Buckley, Domenic Negri, Jerry Langone, Mike McDonough, James McLaughlin, Tom Quigley, Charles Culhane, Al DePaoli, WPD Lt.
+The Friends of Woburn Veterans committee members include Larry Guiseppe, George Poole, Mike McGann, Jerry Buckley, Domenic Negri, Jerry Langone, Mike McDonough, James McLaughlin, Tom Quigley, Charles Culhane, Al DePaoli, WPD Lt.
 Chris Wackrow, WPD Officer Greg Post, WFD Tom Martin, Michael Downs, Mark Comeiro, Richard Gately, Kathy Lucero, John Flaherty, and Bob Shure.

 ABOUT CUMMINGS FOUNDATION